apos/rapid-bulky-wshc-by-apos/README.md

 3. [An Arduino form factor breakout board for the ESP32](media/ESP32-30pin-BO1-ESP32_compact_breakout_and%20ESP32.jpg) (Dupont variant) with USB-C (V) and a standard 5/2.1 mm jack (4.5 to 16V) - other breakout boards might fit.
 But these are very common.
 4. [A Joystick shield](hmedia/ITEAD_Joystickshield_DS.pdf).
 The one I use here is very small.
 Reference Design V01 uses this one.
 5. An OLED 1,3 inch screen (I use a white colored one and put a red foil on it for the night)
-6. 10-15 cm long Dupont cables (female 2 female for breakout board 1) OR use a crimp toolset and cables to make your own length (which is better).
+* 6. 10-15 cm long Dupont cables (female 2 female for breakout board 1).
+Or use a crimp toolset and cables to make your own length (which is better).
 You can save a lot of time, if you buy preconfigured dupont cables (2,4,5 bundled).
-These hold better than single cables.
+If you use headers, that include a whole row of pins, this is more robust and also will lead to less misconfiguration.
 7. A standard USB powerbank, battery pack or for the breakout board no. 1 an 6,5 to 16V DC input (standard 5/2.1 mm jack) - until now there is no much space for a battery.
 8. A matching USB-cable for programming and loading the ESP32 / Board (USB-C, Micro-USB, Mini-USB)